Michelfeit/markowitz_plotting_tool/README.md

 </div>

 ### single_portfolio_plus_scatter.py
-This script generates the mu-sigma-distribution of random portfolios of assets of the DAX index, as well as random subsets.
+This script generates the mu-sigma-distribution of random allocations of one portfolio, as wwell as highlighting a specific allocation (seen as the black cross)
 <div align="center">
   <table>
     <tr>